jeanmatheuss/jeanmatheuss/README.md

 ### E aqui alguns dos projetos que estou fazendo no momento:

 - <a href="https://github.com/jeanmatheuss/GPU-stocks-price">Análise das ações das 5 principais empresas de GPU</a>
+- <a href="https://github.com/jeanmatheuss/analise-clientes">Análise do perfil de clientes de um banco</a>